corefan/xenko-docs/manual/virtual-reality/overlays.md

 # Overlays

 In VR games, it's often useful to display elements such as user interfaces as **overlays** in the player view.
-You can achieve this by rendering the UI to a texture.
+To do this, render the UI to a texture.

-## Set up a VR overlay
+## Set up a VR overlay in the graphics compositor

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.